cartesi/rollups-examples/sqlite/README.md

-# Simple SQLite DApp
+# SQLite DApp

-This example shows how to build and interact with a minimalistic Cartesi Rollups application that internally runs an [SQLite database](https://www.sqlite.org/index.html).
+This example shows how to build and interact with a Cartesi Rollups application that internally runs an [SQLite database](https://www.sqlite.org/index.html).
 You can send any valid SQL command as input and if it produces results you get those back as a notice.

 The example highlights how common mainstream technologies such as an SQL database can be easily used in a Cartesi DApp.
 It also introduces how errors should be handled by an application, in the case that invalid SQL statements are submitted.